RoryQo/Demand-Estimation-Project/README.md

 10. [Usage](#usage)

 ## Introduction
 This project analyzes car data from 2005, focusing on various characteristics to explore relationships with car prices.
-The analysis includes data manipulation, exploratory data analysis (EDA), and regression modeling.
+The analysis includes data manipulation, exploratory data analysis (EDA), and 2 stage regression modeling.

 ## Requirements
 - Python 3.x